stjudecab/RSVreconPy/README.md

 # Analysis parameters
 TOOL: BWA                       # Currently only BWA supported
-COV_CUTOFF: 50                  # Coverage cutoff threshold
+COV_CUTOFF: 50                  # upper threshold in the dual-coverage cutoff system
+COV_CUTOFF_LOW: 10              # lower threshold in the dual-coverage cutoff system

 # Optional
 RSV_NEXT_PIPE_RES: /path/to/additional/results  # We allow users to compare RSVrecon with RSV-NEXT-PIPE results.
 Please specify the "consensus" folder of RSV-NEXT-PIPE output for the same batch of data.
+You can disable it using "#"
 ```
 ### 3. Run pipeline: